 Can I have a car on campus?

 Yes.
-All vehicles MUST be registered with Student Services as well as the Resident Director.
+All vehicles MUST be registered with the Resident Director.
 Students must park in the designated on-campus parking areas.
 Parking permits are FREE!

 All students are subject to “vehicle dismissal” if they fail to abide by the rules set forth for campus driving: any "peeling out," "donuts," parking or driving on the grass, or speeding are cause for banning the student from driving and/or having any vehicle on campus.